-$$E[\ln EDP | \ln Sa(T_1), \varepsilon, \text{no pulse}] = a + b \ln \varepsilon$$

-$$E[\ln EDP | \ln Sa(T_1), \varepsilon, \text{pulse}] = c + d \ln \varepsilon$$ (5.2)

-$E[\ln EDP | \ln Sa(T_1), \varepsilon, \text{pulse}] = a + b \ln \varepsilon + (c - a)I{NF} + (d - b)I{NF} \ln \varepsilon$ (5.3) where $I{NF}$ is an indicator variable equal to 1 if the given record has a near-fault velocity pulse and equal to 0 otherwise.
+$$E[\ln EDP \mid \ln Sa(T_1), \varepsilon, \text{no pulse}] = a + b \ln \varepsilon$$ where $I{NF}$ is an indicator variable equal to 1 if the given record has a near-fault velocity pulse and is equal to 0 otherwise.
 A fitted prediction using this model is shown in Figure 5.8b.

+$$E[\ln EDP \mid \ln Sa(T_1), \varepsilon, \text{pulse}] = c + d \ln \varepsilon$$ (5.2)

+$$E[\ln EDP \mid \ln Sa(T_1), \varepsilon, \text{pulse}] = a + b \ln \varepsilon + (c - a)I{NF} + (d - b)I{NF} \ln \varepsilon$$ (5.3)

 A classical statistical test referred to as an F test (Neter et al. 1996) can be used to choose between the models of Equations 5.1 and 5.3.
 The simpler model of Equation 5.1 is assumed to be the truth until evidence is found to the contrary (this model is called the null hypothesis).
 The model of Equation 5.3 is tested, and if the prediction errors using this model (called the alternative hypothesis) are significantly smaller than the errors from Equation 5.1, this is taken as evidence that the more complex model is appropriate.
 An F statistic is computed by comparing the aggregate prediction errors from the two models, and a "p-value" associated with the statistic provides the probability that the apparent improvement from the null hypothesis to the alternative hypothesis would be observed, even though (i.e., "given that") the null hypothesis is actually true.
 Low p-values indicate significant improvement using the more complex model, and suggest that this model should be adopted.
 P-values less than 0.05 are usually taken as support for the more complex model.
-In the example of Figure 5.8, the associated p-value is 0.49, suggesting that little predictive accuracy was gained by using the more complex model and thus the simpler prediction associated with Figure 5.8a (and Equation 5.1) is the appropriate model.
+In the example of Figure 5.8, the associated p-value is 0.49, suggesting that little predictive accuracy was gained by using the more complex model and thus the simpler prediction associated with Figure 5.8a (and Eq.
+5.1) is the appropriate model.
 P-values for a range of structures and Sa levels are tabulated in Table 5.2.
-Even if the simple model holds, 5% of pvalues will be below 0.05.
+Even if the simple model holds, 5% of p-values will be below 0.05.
 In Table 5.2, approximately 4% of the tests have p-values below 5%, providing strong support for the simpler model of Equation 5.1: no distinction need be made between pulse-like and ordinary records when predicting response based on $\varepsilon$ .
-This is important because one of the desirable attributes of an improved IM is that an analyst should not have to distinguish between pulse-like and ordinary records when predicting response as a function of

-IM.
-In different words, predictions based on such an IM will be robust to the records selected for analysis.
+This is important because one of the desirable attributes of an improved IM is that an analyst should not have to distinguish between pulse-like and ordinary records when predicting response as a function of IM.
+In other words, predictions based on such an IM will be robust for the records selected for analysis.

-Figure 5.8.
-Prediction of response as a function of $\varepsilon$ using linear regression on records scaled to have an $R{\mu}$ factor level of 4. (a) Estimate of ordinary and pulse-like ground motion responses using the same prediction equation. (b) Estimate of ordinary and pulse-like ground motion responses using separate prediction equations.
+Fig. 5.8 Prediction of response as function of $\varepsilon$ using linear regression on records scaled to have $R\mu$ factor level of 4. (a) Estimate of ordinary and pulse-like ground motion responses using same prediction equation and (b) estimate of ordinary and pulse-like ground motion responses using separate prediction equations.

-Table 5.2.
-P-values from F tests to test the hypothesis that $\varepsilon$ has a different effect on responses to pulse records and non-pulse records, for each of the four structures listed in Table 5.1.
-The lack of statistically significant results suggests that it does not.
-Results are omitted for $R{\mu}$ levels where more than 50% of the records caused collapse.
+Table 5.2 P-values from F tests to test hypothesis that $\varepsilon$ has different effect on responses to pulse records and non-pulse records, for each of four structures listed in Table 5.1.
+Lack of statistically significant results suggests that it does not.
+Results are omitted for $R{\mu}$ levels where more than 50% of records caused collapse.